-- Choose a sustainable schedule.
-It’s easy to make a content marketing plan that’s overly ambitious.
-Once you know the target readers and the formats, create a short-term (3-6 months) plan for a realistic number of content elements you can create, based on your budget and resources.
-Keep track of how long it takes you to create each piece of content, so that you can build that time into your schedule.
+Once you know who your target readers are and the best formats for every stage in the sales cycle, create a short-term (3-6 months) plan.
+It’s easy to develop a content marketing plan that’s overly ambitious.
+However, the plan you design should have content elements you can realistically make based on your budget and resources.
+Keep track of how long it takes you to create each piece of content so that you can build that time into your schedule.

-- Follow best practices.
-Compelling content is clearly written, without jargon that only you and your peers will know.
-It should also include how-to advice.
+Compelling content is clearly written and doesn’t contain jargon that only you and your peers will know.
+It should also include detailed how-to advice.
 A short, relevant, actionable piece of content is best.

 Content marketing makes it easy for good prospects to find your business.
-One way this occurs is using search engine optimization (SEO).
+However, you can boost your efforts with search engine optimization (SEO).

 Keywords are the foundation of your SEO effort.
 These all-important words and phrases are the terms a prospect types into a search engine when they’re looking for a company, product, or service.